 Loved my old Legacy BP4 Flat 6 tourer

 Unfortunately, Subaru are not the automotive force they once were in the UK.
-Their well know halo car, the Impreza WRX/STI is long gone, and the UK has not offered any turbo models since 2017!
+Their well know halo car, the Impreza WRX/STI is long gone, and Subaru has not offered any turbo models in the UK since 2017!
 A steady reduction to the range of vehicles on offer has meant sales have plummeted!
 This is mainly due to their continued use of mechanical AWD utilising the boxer engine with its high emissions, which EU law heavily penalises.
 As of writing, the UK range consists of just three cars: a hybrid Forester, a hybrid Crosstrek and an all-electric Solterra!
 The final phase of sales of the last all-petrol model, the Outback, took place in late 2025 and we won't be getting the gen 7 petrol model!
-The gen 2 BRZ also never came to these shores, and all Legacy production ended in 2020!
+The gen 2 BRZ also never came to these shores, and Legacy production ended worldwide in 2020!

 Since I sold the Honda in April 25, I’ve test driven countless vehicles and even rejected one after only two months of ownership.
 (I won’t be entertaining another BMW dealer anytime soon😠) but nothing so far has ticked all the boxes.
 Until a few days ago!